joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 export default App;
 ```

-However, there is an error with this code.
+However, there is still an error with this code.
 This is because `ContactList` must be exported before it can be imported.

 Return to the `ContactList.js` file and add `export default`: